qub3s/nlp_2025_NiceLovablePeople/README_georg.md

 <h3> 4.
 Do the ideas behind Focal Loss help increase the performance in this task?</h3>
 <details>

 **Explanation:** <br>
-To try to address the shortcomings of the dataset, we used an idea from computer vision called Focal Loss.
+To try to address the shortcomings of the current model, we used an idea from computer vision called Focal Loss.
 It is a loss function which uses two separate ideas to address class imbalance in dense object detection tasks.
 The alpha parameter tries to mitigate the class imbalance by weighting the loss in favor of rarely occurring classes.
 The strength of this weighting is determined by the alpha parameter(s).
 The gamma parameter tries to focus on "hard" samples instead of being sidetracked by the easy ones.
-Both should work in our favour — we identified the class imbalance as the major problem in this task, so if the weighting works well, it might improve the performance significantly.
+Both should work in our favour, we identified the class imbalance as the major problem in this task, so if the weighting works well, it might improve the performance significantly.
 The gamma parameter is more of a wildcard, but the large labels are predicted with high confidence, so averting the loss away from those would also be good.
 To test which of these ideas works, we tested them individually.
+For the alpha values we tested $\frac{1}{x}$, $\frac{1}{\sqrt(x)}$, $\frac{1}{^3\sqrt(x)}$, $\frac{1}{^4\sqrt(x)}$, $\frac{1}{^5\sqrt(x)}$ and for gamma values we tested 1, 2 and 3.

 **Implementation:** <br>
-We implemented the Focal Loss as a PyTorch loss (nn.Module), which just implements its mathematical formulation.
+We implemented a Focal_Loss class as a PyTorch loss (nn.Module), which just implements the mathematical formulation of the [Focal Loss](https://arxiv.org/pdf/1708.02002).

 **Results:** <br>

+The idea behind the gamma parameter does not seem to be applicable to this problem at all, all results were significantly below the baseline, with the best being 0.011.
+Furthermore all MCC, F1, Precision and Recall values were super close together indicating that it is not a parameter problem, but a problem in the approach.
 </details>

 <h3> 5.
 Does oversampling help mitigate the effects of class imbalance?</h3>